Logistics

 • push to GitHub and open a pull request (PR) on the main branch on GitHub;

-• copy the single git commit hash (or SHA) of the final push and the link to the PR and submit both on Moodle as the assignment hand-in (it will serve to control the material was pushed on time);
+• copy the single git commit hash (SHA) after the final push and the link to the PR and submit both on Moodle as the assignment hand-in (it will serve to control the material was pushed on time);

 • (do not merge the PR yet).